vasooo/doom-coding/README.md

 Even code at the club! <br>
 <img width="400" height="299" alt="image" src="https://github.com/user-attachments/assets/f3d05c00-a47a-4ebe-8db3-1795a6a0798c" /><br>

 I've been amazed by how much I can get done while being so far away from home.
-In Taiwan, I could access my computer in Philadelphia and built an MVP in my downtime.
+In Taiwan, I could access my computer in Philadelphia and coded a prototype in my downtime.

 *Shameless plug: check out www.friendlyr.ai to help shape the future of connection!*